 People responded to the idea.
 I was invited to speak at universities, corporations, think tanks, nonprofit foundations, professional conferences, TED, and even the Royal Geographical Society in London.

 When the coronavirus pandemic locked everyone down in 2020, my learning communities didn’t miss a beat.
 We thrived and even accelerated.
 I wrote a book.
-And when everyone else went back to normal, I again looked ahead.
-For the last few years, in addition to working with an ed tech startup and advising organizational leaders on leadership, succession, strategy, and other traditional topics in management consulting, I also help organizations develop internal and external Open-Source Learning communities.
-And I still love helping students and K12 faculties with professional development programs.
+And when everyone else went back to normal, I looked ahead.
+For the last few years, in addition to working with an ed tech startup and advising organizational leaders on leadership, succession, strategy, and other traditional topics in management consulting, and giving the occasional keynote, I have been helping organizations develop internal and external Open-Source Learning communities.
+I still love helping students and K12 faculties with professional development programs.

-When I advise leaders, or deliver keynotes and training programs, I reflect – with a lot of gratitude – on the various ways my journeys have helped me develop insights that continue to create value.
+Every time I advise leaders, speak, or facilitate training programs, I reflect – with a lot of gratitude – on the various ways my journeys have helped me develop insights that continue to create value.
 T.S.
 Eliot nailed it when he wrote, “We shall not cease from our explorations, and the end of all our exploring will be to arrive where we started and know the place for the first time.”

 Thanks for reading.
 Let’s connect.